skalinets/skalinets.github.io/_posts/2023-11-08-append-ticket-id-to-commits.md

 # Prerequisites:
 - Git
-- [pre-commit](https://pre-commit.com/) installed (If you don’t have it, install via `pip install pre-commit`, or `brew isntall pre-commit` or visit pre-commit for detailed instructions).
+- [pre-commit](https://pre-commit.com/) installed (If you don’t have it, install via `pip install pre-commit`, or `brew isntall pre-commit` or visit their site for detailed instructions).

 # Create the Hook Script
 In your repository, create a new directory to store your scripts, if you haven't already.
-Within this directory, create a new file named add-issue-id-to-commit-msg.sh.
+Within this directory, create a new file named `add-issue-id-to-commit-msg.sh`.

-add-issue-id-to-commit-msg.sh:

 ```bash
 #!/bin/sh